viku3150/User-Flow-Mapper/README.md

-Here is a clean, GitHub-ready **README.md** for your project.
-You can copy this directly into a file named `README.md`.

 # Intelligent User Flow Mapper

 An end-to-end full-stack application that intelligently crawls a website, extracts **meaningful user navigation flows**, and visualizes them as an interactive product-flow diagram.